chevEldrid/mtgsite/_posts/template.md

 Breakdown of the identifiers at the top of the page:
     author - who wrote the thing
-    cover - link to the image you want as the cover art for the article.
-Generally this will be an internal link length - number of minutes required to read the article (based on word count, lots of sites are doing it) youtube - IF this article is a companion piece to a stream, add link to vid here.
+    cover - link to the image you want as the cover art for the article. length - number of minutes required to read the article (based on word count, lots of sites are doing it) youtube - IF this article is a companion piece to a stream, add link to vid here.
 Don't include otherwise categories - what (if any) article series the post belongs to.
 Samples listed above